peterso/robotlearningblock/idf/taskboard/README.md

 ## Data Model Overview

-The Roboton Task Board firmware is built around a hierarchical data model where **Tasks** is the main component.
+The Robothon Task Board Firmware is built around a hierarchical data model where **Tasks** is the main component.

 A **Task** is a named group of **TaskSteps** that must be completed in an specific order.